ElektraInitiative/libelektra/doc/help/kdb-get.md

 ## SYNOPSIS

-`kdb get <key-name>`
+`kdb get <key name>`

-Where `key-name` is the full path to the key.
+Where `key name` is the full path to the key.

 ## DESCRIPTION

 This command is used to retrieve the value of a key.

-If you enter a `key-name` starting with a leading `/`, then a cascading lookup will be performed in order to attempt to locate the key.
+If you enter a `key name` starting with a leading `/`, then a cascading lookup will be performed in order to attempt to locate the key.
-In this case, using the `-v` option allows the user to see the full `key-name` of the key if it is found.
+In this case, using the `-v` option allows the user to see the full key name of the key if it is found.

 Note: There is a current limitation where only keys that are mounted will be considered during a cascading lookup.
 A workaround that will lookup all keys is to pass the `-a` option.